The Systems and Routines I Use for Everyday Life

 • “Jack Dorsey at Startup School 2013” (at only 150k views, this is also underrated)

-Break the rules: don't dispassionately accept the world the way it is; if there's a better way to do something, do it; question social norms and have the courage to chart your own path.
+Break the rules: Don't dispassionately accept the world the way it is; if there's a better way to do something, do it; question social norms; have the courage to chart your own path.

-Don't be a stranger: you can reach me anytime on Facebook, Instagram or LinkedIn.
+Don't be a stranger: You can reach me anytime on LinkedIn.